You’ve decided your business needs a mobile app. You know the benefits you hope to gain and the features your customers want.

 Pros

 High-end demographics.
 While Android enjoys the lion’s share of the global market, iPhones are more popular in wealthier countries.
-Statista reports that 58% prefer iOS in the US, and 69% prefer Apple over Android in Japan.
-And Apple users spend more, accounting for 64% of worldwide consumer spending on app stores.
+For 2023, Statcounter reports that 61 percent prefer iOS in the US, while only 31 percent prefer Android.
+In Japan, 67 percent prefer iOS.

 Quicker development time.
 Because iOS powers only Apple products, iOS developers only need to fit an app to a limited number of devices and screens.

 Large installed iPad base.
 If you’re planning an app that runs on tablets, iOS can be a particularly attractive environment.
-In the fourth quarter of 2020, Apple continued its perennial lead of the worldwide tablet market, shipping 19.2 million units and capturing 36% of the market share, according to Canalys.
+In 2023, iOS captured 55 percent of the user audience over Android’s 45 percent, according to Statcounter.

 Cons